thelastoutpostworkshop/ESP32-S3_3_16_ST7701_movie_player/README.md

 <p align="center">
   Need to convert your videos first?
 Use <a href="https://thelastoutpostworkshop.github.io/video_conversion/"><strong>Video Conversion Studio</strong></a> to prepare MJPEG files for this player.
 </p>

-It is designed to:
-- play `.mjpeg` and `.mjpg` files from an SD card
-- run without WebConfigKit or a web UI
-- show clear on-screen status messages when media is missing
-- recover when the SD card is removed and reinserted

 ## What It Does